top of page

 Light Attack Combos

-I wanted the light attack to feel responsive and instantaneous, and the combos in general to feel snappy and quick to chain together.
+I wanted the Light Attack to feel responsive and instantaneous, and the combos in general to feel snappy and quick to chain together.

 • Snappiness